hungovercoders-blog/datagriff/dataGriff/_posts/2022-09-17-team-ork-hdd/2022-09-17-team-ork-hdd.md

 If you cannot get feedback from your teams on the success or failure of a hypotheses against a key result in around 2 weeks then you maybe you likely need to check if your objectives are too complex at this point, or more likely there may be an issue with your organisational setup if they cannot deliver independently.
 Either way keep dreaming the dream, you should be aiming for every team in your organisation to understand if they can impact business value every 2 weeks, with absolutely clear signals of how they are doing that along with full autonomy to do so.
 Go get 'em tigers!

 ![Tiger]({{ site.baseurl }}/assets/2022-09-17-team-ork-hdd/tiger.jpg)

+I'll be talking how we can implement this strategy in some workflow management tools in an upcoming [blog post]({{ site.baseurl }}/dataGriff/_posts/2022-09-18-github-okr-workflow/2022-09-18-github-okr-workflow.md).